11 Most Common Location Independent Careers

 Why it works as a location independent career: So much of what marketing and social media managers do can be done online.
 They are in charge of coordinating a team in order to create a desired result for the company, and much of that communication and organization takes place over email or instant messaging applications.
 Once these employees open their minds to taking their meetings over video instead of in-person, they will realize that their days open up and allow them to think about big picture strategies, not just the details of a project.

 Location independent careers aren’t just for the tech-savvy anymore.
+Location independent careers aren’t just for the tech-savvy anymore.
+And as for the future of remote work, we can see our society becoming more interconnected and more reliant on the digital world, and we’ll see even more careers pop up in the location independent space.
 As our society becomes more interconnected, and more reliant on the digital world, we’ll see even more careers pop up in the location independent space.
 In the future, offices may become obsolete as professionals flock to the areas of the world in which they feel most inspired, not just where their corporate office is.
-For now, if you’re interested in pursuing a career that would allow you to be location-independent, this list is a great place to start.
+For now, if you’re interested in pursuing a career that would allow you to be location-independent.
+For now, if you’re interested in pursuing a career that would allow you to be location-independent and help you learn how to become a digital nomad, this list is a great place to start.